merely-useful/py-rse/index.md

 Before doing that,
 though,
-we can put `zipf` on [TestPyPI][testpypi], which lets us test distribution of our package without having things appear in the main PyPI repository.
+we can put `zipf` on [TestPyPI][testpypi], which lets us test distribution of our package\index{Python package!testing distribution}
+without having things appear in the main PyPI repository.
 We must have an account,
 but they are free to create.